 What Makes Turkish Tea Unique in the World of Wellness?

 Turkish tea is famous not only because of its flavor, but also because of its cultural and health background.
 It is traditionally brewed in a two-tiered çaydanlik and poured into small tulip glasses, which stimulates slower drinking, a time of respite in the day.
 The tradition developed in Turkey during World War I when coffee was too costly and local people replaced it with tea, which was affordable and soothing.
-It has since become a health ritual associated with digestion, socialising, and hospitality.
+It has since become a health ritual associated with digestion, socializing, and hospitality.

 Dried Turkish Black Tea Leaves.